 What is Gwalior famous for?

-A land of majestic palaces and ancient temples, it is the historical places in Gwalior that the city is famous for.
-The Gwalior Fort, is the city’s fame and signature monument, and also the best place to visit in Gwalior.
+A land of majestic palaces and ancient temples, it is the historical places that the city is famous for.
+The Gwalior Fort, is the city’s fame and signature monument, and also the best place to visit in the city.

 The history of the fort is what makes it so popular.
 It was regarded as the “pearl among fortresses in India” by Babur.
 One of the most impenetrable fortresses across northern and southern kingdoms, it sits on a hilltop on a rocky mountain and looks over the entire city.